percona/docs-home/docs/blog/posts/Percona Operators/operator-for-xtradb-cluster-1.14.1.md

 Try it out using the [Quickstart guide](https://docs.percona.com/percona-operator-for-mysql/pxc/quickstart.html).

+[Important changes in the existing functionality](https://docs.percona.com/percona-operator-for-mysql/pxc/ReleaseNotes/Kubernetes-Operator-for-PXC-RN1.14.1.html#deprecation-change-rename-and-removal) ate the following ones:

-The new `enableVolumeExpansion` Custom Resource option introduced in this release allows to disable the automated storage scaling with Volume Expansion capability, which is now disabled by default.
+* The new `enableVolumeExpansion` Custom Resource option introduced in this release allows to disable the automated storage scaling with Volume Expansion capability, which is now disabled by default.

 Learn more in Percona Operator for MySQL based on Percona XtraDB Cluster 1.14.1 [release notes](https://docs.percona.com/percona-operator-for-mysql/pxc/ReleaseNotes/Kubernetes-Operator-for-PXC-RN1.14.1.html){:target="_blank"}.